 11.1 Any vehicles that are in violation of the following Barry University parking and traffic regulations will be booted (the immobilization of a vehicle):

-- Four (4) unpaid parking violations, and remove (plus the first courtesy warning)
+- Four (4) unpaid parking violations.

 - Parking in a designated handicapped parking space without proper state placard or license plate

 - Parking in a marked reserved parking space